Tom-hayden/JavaAssignment/H2Database/README.md

   - I decided to use UUIDs here but this may prove incompatible with any existing list of customers.
 - A good improvement would be to create a batch add endpoint.
 - I used Spring-boot and h2 to allow for a quick and simple setup.
+- For the CSV reader I took the approach to not abort early in the case of a failure.
+This was because I felt if some of the records were invalid it would be easiest to deal with the ones that had errors afterwards rather than having to idenify the problem records and remove them in order to add the valid ones.